 - Contact sales for pricing.

-Replify is an AI employee for multi-location businesses.
-It acts as an omnichannel (phone, text, email, and live chat) customer service and sales employee, capturing leads, selling services, booking appointments, and doing billing collections.
+Replify is an AI employee platform designed for multi-location businesses.
+It acts as an omnichannel (phone, text, email, and live chat) customer service and sales employee, capturing leads, selling services, booking appointments, and handling billing collections.
+The platform serves over 1,000 fitness businesses and integrates with major membership management platforms.

-Replify is used by Gold's Gym, UFC Gym, and hundreds of franchise and independent locations.
-Primary users include health clubs, gyms, fitness studios, recreation centers, YMCAs, and multi-location or franchise businesses.
+Replify is used by Gold's Gym, UFC Gym, Anytime Fitness, and hundreds of franchise and independent locations.
+Primary users include health clubs, gyms, fitness studios, recreation centers, and YMCAs.
+The AI handles after-hours coverage, daytime overflow, and billing communications without requiring additional staff.
+The narrow focus on fitness and multi-location operations makes it strong for that vertical but less suitable for other industries.

 Key Features